GuideUpdated March 26, 2026

 +

 Very.
-It is free and controls the most prominent real estate in your search results: the right-hand panel with your photo, hours, phone, reviews, and website link.
+It is free and controls the most prominent real estate in your search results: the right-hand panel with your photo, hours, phone, and website link.
 Without one, Google assembles this from whatever it finds, which may be inaccurate.

 I only do telehealth.
 Can I still have a Google Business Profile?